ExclusiveOrange/Isosurface-Unity-public/README.md

 ![image of complex isosurface](images/Planet1-with-source.png)
 ### Field Evaluation
-Each field class has an internal executable portion representing the operation done by that class.
-For example the field class corresponding to a _sphere_ field would implement an operation that takes a 3d coordinate as input and returns a scalar value as output.
+Each field class has an internal executable portion which carries out the operation done by that class.
+For example the field class corresponding to a _sphere_ field would implement an operation that takes a 3d coordinate as input and calculates and returns a scalar value as output.

-Before a field is evaluated, its composition expression is compiled into a program that runs on a simple stack machine implemented in this project.
-Such a program is similar in concept to a shader program.
-That program is then executed thousands of times per world chunk as the Dual Countouring algorithm evaluates the field value in different locations within the chunk.
+Before a field expression is evaluated, it is compiled into a program that runs on a simple stack machine implemented in this project.
+Such a program is similar in concept to a shader program in that it contains a list of instructions and some constant data.
+That program is then executed thousands of times per world chunk as the Dual Countouring algorithm evaluates the field value in different locations within the chunk as it generates a triangle mesh.